-There’s a memorable story that made the rounds some years ago about Jerry Magnuson speaking to Vic with some pride about his profitable entry into the supercharger business.
+There’s a memorable story that made the rounds some years ago about Jerry Magnuson speaking to Vic with some pride about his profitable pursuits in the supercharger business.
 Within a few short weeks the canny and opportunistic Edelbrock was also setting his goals on a similar profit profile.
 Tellingly, toughness, an uncompromising spirit and an unerring eye for the main chance are leading elements in a successful businessman’s portfolio.

 With headquarters in Torrance, California, a foundry 100 miles east in San Jacinto and 50-year tenure as a businessman, it’s reported that at the time Vic took the reins from his father, the company comprised ten employees with annual sales of $450,000.
 In the following decades, he helped develop the company substantially, bringing it to national prominence among hot-rodders, drag racers and short-track oval racers.

 It’s likely Edelbrock owes much of its supremacy to the fact that Vic had the wisdom to hire competent people.
 Jim McFarland, former editor of Hot Rod magazine, joined the firm in 1969, remaining there for the next 20 years.
 His initial assignment included the creation of an engineering team with a broader range of skills than just competition intake manifold designs.
 “We started with camshafts as they were logical companions to the induction systems and within eighteen months the company had become firmly established not only in the aftermarket arena but also a substantial OE supplier.”

-McFarland aimed for growth in engine packages–component parts integrated to work together–as well as valve train components and cylinder heads.
+McFarland aimed for growth in engine packages–component parts integrated to work together–as well as valve train systems and cylinder heads.
 “After I left, Vic ventured into crate engines and bravely, and successfully, pioneered emissions-related components.”

 In the casting process and in competition intake manifold design, to mention just two, Edelbrock became the definitive authority.
 During Vic’s time as president, employee levels rose to 700 with revenues exceeding $125 million (2004).
 Recently, SEMA reported Steve Rogers has been appointed President of Edelbrock, LLC.
 Rogers, who succeeds Wayne Murray was the former President and CEO of K&N Engineering (2003-2014).